 I am really thrilled to share our new Rite Journey branding after having worked with Dan and Craig from Symbology over the last couple of months.

-For those of you who have been connected with The Rite Journey over the past decade or more you will be familiar with the fact that we have had a number of logos over the journey.
+Those who have been connected with The Rite Journey over the past decade or more, may be familiar with the fact that we have had a number of logos over the journey.

 Through the very early years we had a stylised logo including a spiral to represent evolution and holistic growth, letting go, surrender, release.

 Then we moved to a butterfly for the girls’ program and a compass for the boys’ program.

 The butterfly represented growth, transformation, transcendence, freedom, transition as well as the concept of needing to use its own strength to break free from the confines of the cocoon.

 The compass represented journeying, the four points, direction, guidance, endeavouring to find ‘true north’, trusting our internal compass, using the tools at hand, freedom and wanderlust.
 The Latin root behind the word compass is derived from “com,” meaning “together,” and “passus,” meaning “way” or “route.”

 Hence the butterfly and the compass represented beautifully the intent of The Rite Journey.

 I wanted to combine the two logos, so we had both the male and female symbol in one logo and at that point one of our young Belgian connections, Gustav, created a symbol that combined stylised versions of the butterfly and compass but I also wanted a couple of other elements added.